FAQ

 Q: How do I move a table to an SSD?

 A: First, make sure that your YTsaurus account has a quota for the ssd_blobs medium.
-To do this, go to the Account page, switch the medium type to ssd_blobs, and enter your account name.
-If there is no quota in the ssd_blobs
+To do this, go to the Accounts page, switch your medium type to ssd_blobs, and enter your account name.
+If there is no quota in the ssd_blobs medium, request it from the administrator.

-attribute on the ssd_blobs medium, the data will be moved to the corresponding medium in the background.
+After obtaining the quota for the ssd_blobs medium, you will need to change the value of the primary_medium attribute, and the data will be moved to the corresponding medium in the background.

 For static tables, you can force a move using the Merge operation.